- Why I Do Take Vitamin D Supplements

-One of the questions about the damage from Quinolone Antibiotics is why certain people are more susceptible than others to the effects of these drugs.
-When millions take these drugs every year and only a small percentage is affected, the problem is baffling to both researchers and sufferers alike.
+One of the questions about the damage from Fluoroquinolone Antibiotic Toxicity is why certain people are more susceptible than others to the effects of these drugs.
+When millions take these drugs every year and only a small percentage are affected, the problem is baffling to both researchers and sufferers alike.
 One of the answers lies in the fact that magnesium deficiency is epidemic and long term magnesium deficiency weakens and replaces healthy connective tissue cells with calcified unhealthy cells.
 To show this point, a study done on rats with magnesium deficiency were given dosages of Quinolone Antibiotics and their joints were examined.
 (3,4)

 The joints of all of the animals showed damage and swelling- regardless of whether they received the Quinolone antibiotics or not.
 In other words, magnesium deficiency BY ITSELF created painful and swollen joint lesions in these animals from the unhealthy calcium deposits that the magnesium deficiency allowed.
 The unhealthy cells created by magnesium deficiency allows small amounts of damage to the existing healthy cells become a HUGE problem of cellular death and destruction that can lead to widespread connective tissue pain and even tendon rupture with just a few doses of these toxic drugs.

 While there are certainly other factors involved in being susceptible to Levaquin Tendonitis, chronic long-term magnesium deficiency is most likely one of the most predominant risk factors.
 Unfortunately, for various reasons, few people or their doctors are recognizing magnesium deficiency.
 But when you understand the powerful effects that magnesium has on the body, then you begin to see many ‘chronic health problems’ through the lens of being symptoms of the avoidable problem of magnesium deficiency which could be resolved simply by taking Magnesium Supplements.
 How sad that most people are not aware of this simple solution to these life-altering devastating health problems.

 2) Synergistic Effect of Ofloxacin and Magnesium Deficiency on Joint Cartilage in Immature Rats